devrosx/PrintManager/README.md

 - preferences for alway on top (restart required)
 - added select all for all items (ctr+A)
 - fixed duplicates bug
-- rotating files (only pdf supported yet) in edit menu
+- rotating files (pdf and image files works) in edit menu

 0.29
 - merge and split pdf is back